microtrain/bootcamp/07-JavaScript/06-jQuery.md

 * Clone the html-starter project to */var/www*
 * Rename the project to *nasa*
 * Add the remotes from your newly created GitHub Project.
+* Install your NPM dependencies
+* Install normalize.css (NPM)
+* Install JQuery (NPM)
+* Add normalize.css and jQuery to your Gulp file
+* Start your watcher

 Create a basic HTML structure and add it to _index.html_.
 For this example, lets use NPM and those types of tools???
 ```html